Why Winter Is the Best Time to Plan a Garden Redesign

 Garden design plans and sketches on a desk with pencils, material samples, moss, and pinecones for winter planning inspiration

-If you decide to hire a designer, the information you gather in winter becomes a powerful tool for creating a clear, effective brief.
+If you decide to hire a designer, the information you gather in winter becomes a strong starting point for a clear brief.
 Share your photographs, measurements, and notes on light patterns, problem spots, and priorities.
-This helps the designer understand the site’s challenges from the outset and propose solutions that truly fit.
-If you are mapping ideas yourself, the Royal Horticultural Society also provides clear guidance on creating a garden plan, which can be a useful reference during the early planning stages.
+This helps the designer understand the site’s constraints from the outset and propose solutions that fit.

-Share details about how you use (or want to use) the space.
+Share details about how you use, or want to use, the space.
 Morning coffee on a sunny patio, evening meals outdoors, safe play for children, or quiet wildlife watching all influence layout and planting decisions.
 Note views you love as well as those you would prefer to soften or screen.
-A well-prepared brief reduces the need for revisions later and leads to a design that feels personal and considered from day one.
+A well-prepared brief reduces avoidable revisions later and tends to produce a design that feels more personal from day one.

 Taking Time Over the Design Process and Avoiding the Spring Rush